Small Claims Court

 Unpaid invoices and debt recovery

 If a customer, client, or business partner owes you money and refuses to pay, the Small Claims Court is the most efficient way to collect.
-Jonathan pursues recovery through demand letters, negotiation, and litigation — including post-judgment enforcement.
+Jonathan pursues debt recovery through demand letters, negotiation, and litigation — including post-judgment enforcement.

 Contractor and renovation disputes